IrvingZha0/lab-bcos/docs/Contract Name Service.md

 - Parameter : 1. contract name  2. contract version [optional] 3. index
 - Feature    : Reset the information in contract manager from the its history with specific index.

 #### c.
-RPC Interface
+RPC interface

 The base class of the RPC interface is modified to support CNS

-> RPC interface is modified such that it is backward compatible to Ethereum call.
+> RPC interface is modified such that it is backward compatible to Ethereum call
 > RPC format details: https://github.com/ethereum/wiki/wiki/JSON-RPC

 - eth_call